xebialabs/e-commerce-microservice/store/README.md

 Unit tests are run by [Jest][] and written with [Jasmine][].
 They're located in [src/test/javascript/](src/test/javascript/) and can be run with:

     npm test

-UI end-to-end tests are powered by [Protractor][], which is built on top of WebDriverJS.
-They're located in [src/test/javascript/e2e](src/test/javascript/e2e) and can be run by starting Spring Boot in one terminal (`./gradlew bootRun`) and running the tests (`npm run e2e`) in a second one.

 For more information, refer to the [Running tests page][].